-'in-Touch' is a telephone assessment, advice, information, signposting and review service for adults.
+'in-Touch' is a telephone, advice, information, signposting and review service for adults who are not currently receiving a formal package of care through Buckinghamshire County Council.
 The service will give locally-specific advice and information centred on the assessed needs of the service-user or their carer.

 The service may signpost people towards voluntary and community services and/or information that will allow people to make informed choices about their needs.
-The service will follow up the initial contact and advice with a telephone call two times a year to maintain contact and see what further support may be required.
-The service has been developed for all adults, across all for people who have moderate needs and not yet eligible for mainstream services (under current FACs eligible criteria) or to those who decline to receive services from social care.
+The service will follow up the initial contact and advice with a telephone call twice a year to maintain contact and see what further support may be required.
+The service has been developed for all adults Who may benefit from information and advice due to disability, illness, age or social exclusion, and are not yet eligible for mainstream services (under current Care Act 2014 criteria) or to those who decline to receive services from social care.

-Table 1 below shows the number of service-users using the council's 'in-Touch' service (June 2014).
+Table I below shows the number of service-users using the council's 'in-Touch' service (June 2014).